ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 While switching to a new major version, I encountered an unexpected problem.
 I got a failure in a test that feeds a video to a model expecting a specific classification, but the model produced complete garbage instead.

-Having a test catch this regression was great[^0], but it left me at an impasse: what could I do besides opening an issue and hope for the best?
+Having a test catch this regression was great[^0], but it left me at an impasse: what could I do besides opening an [issue](https://github.com/NVIDIA/TensorRT/issues/4333) (beware, spoilers!) and hope for the best?

 This led me on an unusual debugging quest, dissecting a Vision Transformer model layer by layer and even digging through torch internals.